platipodium/mossco-code/doc/reference_manual/src/recipes/using_mossco_sh.markdown

 This will take care of all compilation necessary and of executing the script in this setup.

 The generation of coupled systems relies on a coupling specification in a `.yaml` format.
 You can find several of those configuration specifications in `${MOSSCO_DIR}/examples/generic`.
-If your personal yaml file (not necessarily located in ${MOSSCO_DIR}/examples/generic) cannot be found, an existing homonymous generic example will be taken.
-The hardcoded examples are no longer available for this script.
+If your personal yaml file (not necessarily located in ${MOSSCO_DIR}/examples/generic) cannot be found, an existing homonymous generic example or an existing homonymous hardcoded examples will be taken.

 ## Options to mossco.sh